NVIDIA/cutlass/media/docs/layout.md

 [README](/README.md#documentation) > **Layouts and Tensors**

+Note: This document talks about CUTLASS 2.x layout tag types.
+CUTLASS 3.0 deprecates all legacy 2.x layout tags in favour of a single `cute::Layout<Shape, Stride>` vocabulary type for all thread and data tensors.
+Please refer to the [documentation for cute layouts](media/docs/cute/01_layout.md) for more details about CUTLASS 3.0's definition of "layout".

 # Layouts and Tensors

 _Tensors_ are mathematical objects represented by a multidimensional array of numeric elements in memory.